Plumbers' knots: A cell complex for

+Note that every curve described in Definition \ref{def:rep_knot} is, indeed, non-singular because no pair of distant pipes in the image can be coplanar due to coordinate inequalities.

-Any plumbers' knot $\phi_v$ in the closure of a cell is geometrically isotopic to the representative knot for that cell via a straight line geometric isotopy.
-Thus, to study geometric isotopy types of $n$-move plumbers' knots it suffices to study only representative knots.
+Clearly, any plumbers' knot in the closure of a top dimensional cell is geometrically isotopic to the representative knot for that cell via a straight line geometric isotopy.
+Thus, to study geometric isotopy types of $n$-move plumbers' knots it suffices to study only the classes representative knots of top-dimensional cells.